sytabaresa/kingly/README.md

 Note that we wrote only partial formulations in our table, as the sequence of inputs by the user is potentially infinite (while this article is not).
-Our tables do not for instance give a mapping for the following sequence of events : `[type 'a', type '2', type '<-|']`.
+Our tables do not for instance give a mapping for the following sequence of events : `[typed 'a', typed '2', typed '<-|']`.
 Conversely, our state machine concisely represents the fact that whatever input we receive in the `Weak` control state, it will only go to the `Strong` control state if some pre-configured condition are fulfilled (both numbers and letters in the password).
-It will only submit the password if the `click submit` event is received while it is in the `Strong` state.
+It will only submit the password if the `clicked submit` event is received while it is in the `Strong` state.
  The starting state and these two assertions can be combined into a theorem : the machine will only submit a password if the password is strong.
 In short, we are able to reason formally about the